vele616/monorepo/packages/jobboard/website/content/jobs/account-executive-emea-fully-remote-based-anywhere-omnipresent-rjKKn.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/omnipresent"
 companyWebsite: "https://omnipresent.com/"
 summary: "Omnipresent intends to hire a new account executive.
-If you have 2 or 3 years, consider applying."
+If you have 2 or 3 years experience as Account Executive, or been in a similar sales/customer service role, consider applying."
 summaryBackup: "Love #sales, #marketing, #management?
 Check out this job post!"
 featured: 20
 ---